baedrik/secret-auction-factory/README.md

 ```
 Before the `ends_at` time is reached, only the auction creator can finalize an auction.
 At that time or later, anyone may finalize the auction.
 Even after the `ends_at` time is reached, bids will be accepted until the auction closes.

 The optional parameters `new_ends_at` and `new_minimum_bid` will only be accepted if the auction creator is closing the auction.
 They are used by the auction creator to keep an auction open if there are no bids, and in that case the closing time and/or minimum bid will be updated to the specified value(s).
+You may specify the same value(s) used when creating the auction if you want to leave the auction unaltered.
 If these parameters are not specified, the auction will be closed regardless of the existence of bids.

 If there were no bids when an auction closes, all consigned tokens will be returned to the auction creator.
 If there is at least one active bid, the auction will be closed regardless of whether the `new_ends_at` and/or `new_minimum_bid` parameters are used.
 In that case, the highest bid will be accepted (if tied, the tying bid placed earlier will be accepted).
 The auction will then swap the tokens between the auction creator and the highest bidder, and return all the non-winning bids to their respective bidders.